peshkova - Fotolia

 "You have the data, and you need to think about how you're going to use that data," Hanhan said.

 While surveys have their place in businesses, leadership needs to be sure to optimally use them.
-Here are some tips for creating and deploying optimal feedback surveys.
+Here are some tips for creating and deploying optimal customer satisfaction surveys.

 Train employees before deploying surveys